alinaqi/reachgenie/docs/workflows.md

 ## Key Relationships and Data Flow

 - **Company → Products**: One-to-many (a company can have multiple products)
+- **Products → Enriched Information**: One-to-one (a product can be enriched with additional information from Perplexity API)
 - **Company → Leads**: One-to-many (leads belong to a company, not specific products)
 - **Company → Campaigns**: One-to-many (company owns multiple campaigns)
 - **Product → Campaigns**: One-to-many (a product can be promoted in multiple campaigns)